canonical/testflinger/docs/reference/test-phases.rst

         chmod u+x attachments/test/script.sh
         attachments/test/script.sh

   The `local` fields specify where the attachments are to be found locally, e.g. on the machine where the CLI is executed.
+  Unless otherwise specified, relative paths are interpreted in relation to the current working directory.
-For this particular example, this sort of file tree is expected:
+  So for this particular example, this sort of file tree is expected:

   .. code-block:: bash